 8/25/17: There has since been a running list of historic statues being removed across America by local liberal community leaders.
 These statues now include America's first President,George Washington.

-9/6/17: America answers back to the unhinged and unpopular removals of historic statues with a booming rise of historic statues and monuments....on private land.
+9/6/17: America answers back to the unpopular removals of historic statues with a booming rise of historic statues and monuments....on private land.
 In fact confederate memorials are turning up faster than they can be removed.

 Here are 3 facts on why removing historic "racist and offensive" statues is just plain wrong and why President Trump is right: